ivanleoncz/PyCaptive/README.md

 ### Purpose

-To provide authentication for Tranparent Proxies on mixed networks (Wired/Wireless).
+To provide authentication service for Tranparent Proxies.

+### Notice

+This application requires a server properly configured as router, with a proxy server configured as transparent mode.
+After having these two configurations, you'll be able to use this solution.

 ### Status

-Under Development
+Under Development (almost done...)

 ### Main Technologies

 - Flask v0.12.2
 - PyMongo v3.5.1
-- python-iptables 0.12.0

 For any questions,

-@ivanleoncz
+ivanlmj at gmail dot com